 Porto Cristo is much bigger than S’Illot or Sa Coma and has much more of a tourist town feel about it but is still very nice.
 A large marina and very much a boating place you would certainly have to remember where you tied your vessel or you’d be searching for hours.

 Our remaining afternoon was spent wandering around Porto Cristo, boat spotting and a break for lunch before heading back to S’Illot.
-Not a journey I was looking forward to, especially as it started off with a exceptionally big hill but we both agreed that walking the bikes up this first part would be the best idea (thank God!).
+Not a journey I was looking forward to, especially as it started off with a exceptionally big hill but we both agreed that walking the bikes up this first part would be the best idea (thank goodness!).

 Thankfully our trip home was less eventful that the way out as I required fewer breather breaks and we even found a much safer route running along side the main road.